-4.19 Tribal Commission Regulations.
+4.19 Tribal Gaming Commission Regulations

-- 4.19.1 Tribal Commission regulations necessary to carry out the orderly performance of its duties and powers shall include, but shall not be limited to, the following: - (1) The Minimum Internal Control Standards ("MICS") as issued by the NIGC; - (2) Interpretation and application of this Code, as may be necessary to enforce the Tribal Commission's duties and exercise its powers; - (3) A regulatory system for overseeing Gaming, including accounting, contracting, management and supervision; - (4) The findings of any reports or other information required by or necessary to implement this Code; and - (5) The conduct of inspections, investigations, hearings, enforcement actions and other powers of the Tribal Commission authorized by this Code. - 4.19.2 No regulation of the Tribal Commission shall be of any force or effect unless it is adopted by the Tribal Commission by written resolution and subsequently approved by a resolution of the Business Council and both resolutions filed for the record in the office of the Tribal Secretary. - 4.20 Right of Entrance; Bi-Monthly Inspection.
-The Tribal Commission and duly authorized officers and employees of the Tribal Commission, during regular business hours, may reasonably enter upon any premises of any Licensee or Gaming Facility for the purpose of making inspections and examining the accounts, books, papers and documents of any such Gaming Facility. - 4.20.1 Aid to Entry The Gaming Facility staff shall facilitate such inspection or examinations by giving every reasonable aid to the Tribal Commission and to any properly authorized officer or employee. - 4.20.2 Frequency of Inspection A Commissioner or a member of the Tribal Commission's staff shall visit each Gaming Facility at least once every two weeks during normal business hours for the purpose of monitoring its operation.
-Such visits shall be unannounced. - 4.21 Investigation.
-The Tribal Commission, upon complaint or upon its own initiative or whenever it may deem it necessary in the performance of its duties or the exercise of its powers, may investigate and examine the operation and premises of any Person or Licensee within its jurisdiction.
-In conducting such investigation, the Tribal Commission shall make no order or final decisions without affording any affected party notice and a hearing pursuant to Section 4.23.
+- 4.19.1 Tribal Gaming Commission regulations necessary to carry out the orderly performance of its duties and powers shall include, but shall not be limited to, the following: - (1) The Minimum Internal Control Standards ("MICS") as issued by the NIGC; - (2) Interpretation and application of this Code, as may be necessary to enforce the Tribal Gaming Commission's duties and exercise its powers; - (3) A regulatory system for overseeing Gaming, including accounting, contracting, management and supervision; - (4) The findings of any reports or other information required by or necessary to implement this Code; and - (5) The conduct of inspections, investigations, hearings, enforcement actions and other powers of the Tribal Gaming Commission authorized by this Code. - 4.19.2 No regulation of the Tribal Gaming Commission shall be of any force or effect unless it is adopted by the Tribal Gaming Commission by written resolution and subsequently approved by a resolution of the Tribal Council and both resolutions filed for the record in the office of the Tribal Secretary. - 4.20 Right of Entrance; Bi-Monthly Inspection.
+The Tribal Gaming Commission and duly authorized officers and employees of the Tribal Gaming Commission, during regular business hours, may reasonably enter upon any premises of any Licensee or Gaming Facility for the purpose of making inspections and examining the accounts, books, papers and documents of any such Gaming Facility. - 4.20.1 Aid to Entry The Gaming Facility staff shall facilitate such inspection or examinations by giving every reasonable aid to the Tribal Gaming Commission and to any properly authorized officer or employee. - 4.20.2 Frequency of Inspection A Commissioner or a member of the Tribal Gaming Commission's staff shall visit each Gaming Facility at least once every two weeks during normal business hours for the purpose of monitoring its operation.
+Such visits shall be unannounced.